SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

 \subsection{Ablation study (Q4)}

-We further design a detailed ablation study to answer question Q4.
-That is, we remove different components at a time and compare CoSam with its two special cases: (1) SamWalker++noc, the special case of SamWalker++ which leaves out community nodes; (2) SamWalker++noi: the special case without item nodes.
-The performance of these special cases comparing with SamWalker++ is presented in Figure \ref{fg:youvswu}.
+We remove different components at a time and compare SamWalker++ with its two special cases: (1) SamWalker++noc, the special case of SamWalker++ which leaves out community nodes; (2) SamWalker++noi: the special case without item nodes.
+The performance is presented in Figure \ref{fg:youvswu}.
 We observe that SamWalker++ consistently outperforms its two special cases.
 This result validates the effectiveness of introducing both item nodes and community nodes to transfer the knowledge.